-The Metro Plan Amendment does not make changes to the City's provision of public facilities and services or the currently adopted Eugene/Springfield Public Facilities and Services Plan (PFSP).
+The Metro Plan Amendment does not make changes to the City's provision of public facilities and services or to the PFSP.
 Consistent with the PFSP, the City will continue to plan and develop public facilities to support the land uses designated in the City's acknowledged comprehensive plan, including public facility projects that support the development of middle housing.
-Therefore, the amendment is consistent with Statewide Planning Goal 11.